 Differentiating between violets

-The family of violas can be hard to tell apart, but there’s a great ID guide published on Twitter.
+The family of violas can be hard to tell apart, but I found a great ID guide published on Twitter.

-I’ve had quite a lot of trouble sorting them out as you can tell from viola blog posts of early 2020.
+I’ve had quite a lot of trouble sorting them out but seeing them in the flesh really helps.

 The violas I have spotted have been growing in open ground such as short verges.